cristianjaldin/design-pattern/README.md

 # Singleton

 It ensures a class has only one instance and provide a global point of access to it.
+In this example there can only be a single Shenlong in Namekusei.

 ```java
 Shenlong shenlong = Shenlong.getINSTANCE();